Disclosure: Wichita Festivals, Inc., sponsored this blog and provided courtesy photos for it. All opinions are mine.

 In the morning, the Re:Fuel by Aloft℠ grab-and-go yogurt with fruit cups or hot breakfast menu is open for early-morning bites.
 My preference?
 The OG B.E.C Sandwich served on a Brioche Bun.

-In a city with many Lebanese restaurants, we agreed that Chef Rickard’s Roasted Mushroom Hummus was some of the best we’ve tasted, and the Labeneh and Muhammara served with warm pita bread were award-worthy.
+In a city with many Lebanese restaurants, we agreed that our meal was one of the best-tasting dishes we’ve enjoyed.

 NOTE: If the waitstaff asks what kind of water you want to drink with dinner service, inquire about pricing.